fred314159265/TSDZ2-ESP32-PCB/README.md

 #### What's with the bit of the PCB sticking out?

-This is for programming the ESP32 with the USB-to-serial adaptor.
-Once the ESP32 has been programmed, but the tracks on the top and the bottom with a knife and then snap it off.
+This is for programming the ESP32 with a USB-to-serial adaptor.
+Once the ESP32 has been programmed, cut the tracks on the top and the bottom with a knife and then snap it off.
 MSpider65's project allows OTA (over-the-air) firmware updates so you won't be needing it again.

 #### I successfully programmed the ESP32 but the board won't turn on when connected to battery power?